-4.2 Outcome 2 is of particular importance in defining the housing contribution though the provision of good quality housing to support a range of needs.
-A contribution will also be made to other national outcomes such as Outcome 9, the effective use of resources where effective housing solutions can prevent costly health and social care responses.
+4.2 Outcome 2 is of particular importance in linking to the LHS priority for housing, health and social care.
+The LHS will also contribute to other national outcomes such as Outcome 9, the effective use of resources, where effective housing solutions can be provided to prevent costly health and social care responses (refer to further discussion paragraph 6.2-6.4).